MarkosKon/already-styled-components/README.md

 );
 ```

-\*\* **Note for Grid component props:** The first props in the following tables are the "important" ones (that provide some logic).
-Props like height, color, padding etc are present for convenience and you can easily override them if you [extend the components](#extending-styles).
+✨ **Note for Grid component props:** The first props in the following tables are the those that provide some logic.
+CSS props like height, color, padding etc. are present for convenience and you can override them if you [extend the components](#extending-styles).

 #### i) Container props